-37. BICYCLES
+40. BICYCLES

-All bicycles must be parked in the bike, scooter and/or skateboard racks provided.
+All bicycles must be parked in the bike racks provided.
 They must be kept locked at all times.
-Bicycles should be ridden on the sidewalks and not on the lawn in front of the school or on the Lazy Green.
 School personnel may remove any bikes chained to gates, railings, etc.

-38. TEXTBOOKS
+41. TEXTBOOKS

 District-approved textbooks are provided free of charge for student use, but students are responsible for returning them in the same condition as they were received.
 Books must be covered by the student, as directed by the teacher, and treated with care.
 A student who is issued a damaged book should report that fact to the teacher.
 Any student failing to return a book issued by the school in good condition is responsible for paying for damages or replacement costs according to the schedule below.
 Students who fail to pay for damage or loss of instructional materials lose the right to take textbooks out of the school until the payment is received.
 Students will be provided textbooks for use at school during the school day.